Ways To Participate: Mental Health Awareness Month

 What Month Is National Mental Health Awareness Month?

-In the United States, National Mental Health Awareness Month is held in May.
-It exists to raise awareness for trauma and mental wellness through national events.
+In the United States, National Mental Health Awareness Month is observed in May.
+Its key purpose is to raise awareness about mental health conditions and resources.

 Is October National Mental Health Month?